 This goes back to the basic formula mentioned earlier.
 Except in this case, all customers have the basic expectation that a product or service will be safe and not put them in danger.
 It doesn’t matter whether a company makes this claim directly: safety is a prerequisite for business.

 Look to the Japanese-based airbag manufacturer Takata, for instance.
 While not a direct -to-consumer brand, Takata had supplier partnerships with most of the major global auto brands for components such as airbags and seatbelts.
 As early as 2008, consumers and watchdog groups began reporting misfiring airbags that resulted in severe injuries and death.
 With such a serious safety issue and the nature of the global distributors business, the lapse in safety resulted in major investigations in multiple countries.

 This incident seriously damaged the trust that consumers placed in auto brands and destroyed the trust those brands placed in one of their major suppliers.
 As a result, Takata—once one of the largest auto suppliers in the world—is now bankrupt.

 The very nature of a brand is the adherence to a certain set of values and principles.
 These values come to represent another promise to customers, who are either consciously or subconsciously making decisions based—at least in part—on what a brand represents.

-Whenever an organization’s or individual’s behaviors misalign with their values, the dissonance precipitates mistrust.
+Whenever an organization’s or individual’s behaviours misalign with their values, the dissonance precipitates mistrust.
 It’s another broken promise.

-At an individual level, this can occur when a public figure is found to have engaged in behaviors inconsistent with certain ideals or policy positions, they—or their political party—have taken in the past.
+At an individual level, this can occur when a public figure is found to have engaged in behaviours inconsistent with certain ideals or policy positions, they—or their political party—have taken in the past.